 This type of convergence of fund and trust offerings is likely to become increasingly popular as wealthy cross-jurisdictional families streamline and consolidate their investment arrangements in tax-neutral jurisdictions, and of course the various family members may also require specific holding vehicles, whether those are trusts, foundations, companies or sophisticated insurance policies (and combinations thereof) to own their PFF interests.

 PraxisIFM specialises in both trust and fund administration services and is licensed for these activities in several jurisdictions with attractive and flexible offerings for PFF.
-These include ADGM, BVsI, the Cayman Islands, Guernsey, Isle of Man, Jersey, Luxembourg and Malta.
+These include ADGM, BVI, the Cayman Islands, Guernsey, Isle of Man, Jersey and Malta.
 Our teams can work with clients and their advisers to provide solutions tailored to satisfy their needs and preferences.